What is hemoglobin?

 Is hemoglobin affected by cancer?

-Anemia is essentially a blood condition marked by a low level of hemoglobin, and in some cases can be an indication of leukemia and lymphoma.
+Anemia is essentially a blood condition marked by a low level of hemoglobin and red blood cells, and in some cases can be an indication of leukemia and lymphoma.
 Cancers that involve the marrow space, such as leukemia or lymphoma, compete with the marrow’s function and interfere with normal red blood cell production.
 This, then, causes anemia.

 What type of cancer causes high hemoglobin?

 While low hemoglobin levels are more often linked with cancer, some cancers can actually raise hemoglobin counts.
 This includes kidney cancer, liver cancer, and polycythemia vera — a rare type of blood cancer.

 Are there other conditions that can cause low hemoglobin?

 A variety of non-cancerous conditions can cause the body to produce fewer red blood cells than normal.
 These include chronic kidney disease, cirrhosis, hypothyroidism (underactive thyroid), inflammatory bowel disease, lead poisoning, and rheumatoid arthritis.

 Other disorders can cause the body to destroy red blood cells faster than they are produced.
 These include an enlarged spleen, sickle cell anemia, and thalassemia.
 Low hemoglobin counts can also result from bleeding in the digestive tract, as from ulcers or hemorrhoids.